HarperDB/documentation/docs/developers/security/jwt-auth.md

 # JWT Authentication

-HarperDB uses token based authentication with JSON Web Tokens, JWTs.
+Harper uses token based authentication with JSON Web Tokens, JWTs.

 This consists of two primary operations `create_authentication_tokens` and `refresh_operation_token`.
 These generate two types of tokens, as follows:

-* The `operation_token` which is used to authenticate all HarperDB operations in the Bearer Token Authorization Header.
+* The `operation_token` which is used to authenticate all Harper operations in the Bearer Token Authorization Header.
 The default expiry is one day.
 * The `refresh_token` which is used to generate a new `operation_token` upon expiry.
 This token is used in the Bearer Token Authorization Header for the `refresh_operation_token` operation only.
 The default expiry is thirty days.

 The `create_authentication_tokens` operation can be used at any time to refresh both tokens in the event that both have expired or been lost.

 ## Create Authentication Tokens

-Users must initially create tokens using their HarperDB credentials.
-The following POST body is sent to HarperDB.
+Users must initially create tokens using their Harper credentials.
+The following POST body is sent to Harper.
 No headers are required for this POST operation.

 ```json
 {